-First, please read the information we have available before contacting us.
-The majority of questions can be answered by reading them.
-Otherwise, send an email to info@socialthinking.com with "IP Question" in the subject line and it will be routed to the appropriate person for a response.
+First, please read the information we have available (Terms of Use and Decision-Tree) before contacting us.
+The majority of questions can be answered by reading the information on this webpage.
+Otherwise, send an email to info@socialthinking.com with "IP Question" in the subject line, and it will be routed to the appropriate person for a response.
 Since we receive so many inquiries on a daily basis, we prefer to receive your questions in writing to document your request and our response.